 Competition probably offers

-Offering PTO is commonplace, and chances are that one of your competitors is using it to take recruiting efforts up a notch.
-According to the US Bureau of Labor Statistics, around 70% of companies with 1 – 49 employees provide access to vacation time.
+Offering PTO is commonplace, and chances are your competitors use it to gain an edge in recruiting.
+According to the US Bureau of Labor Statistics, 71% of workers at companies with 1–49 employees have access to paid vacation.

-To find out more, we spoke with Morgan Williams, Cofounder and CEO at PeakHR, a human resources consulting firm.
+To find out more, we spoke with Morgan Williams, Founder and CEO at PeakHR, a human resources consulting firm.

 “While paid time off (PTO) can sometimes be an afterthought, it’s important to realize most job seekers expect it to be a part of your total compensation package.
 In a world where everything is moving fast, and individuals are putting in additional effort to complete projects, people need time to take a breather and are actively looking for employers that make PTO part of the equation.”